-Approximately 172 properties will be created, of which 163 Residential I erven will be developed, as well as one erf for Residential II use.
-This will be in the form of sectional title blocks, which will be placed at random to accommodate and preserve the existing Camel Thorn trees on the development.
+Approximately 167 properties will be created, of which 159 Residential I erven will be developed.
+An Institutional Zone (worship), Open Space I (parks), Open Space II (recreation) and Open Space III (conservation) zones are also proposed.
 The proposed activity will also include the construction of internal roads, and associated services infrastructure.

-The total area of the property development is 112ha.
+The total area of the property development is approximately 83ha.